-The results of this research will be published in a scientific journal and presented at academic conferences.
+The results of this research will be published in scientific journals and presented at academic conferences.
 We will send you a summary of the results.
-Anonymised data will be part of the presentations and publications.
+De-identified data will be part of the presentations and publications and this may include quotations from your interview.
 You will not be identifiable in any presentation or publication.

-The results of this research will help us see if another bigger research study is worthwhile to test whether this diet can reduce complications from surgery and improve outcomes for people with bowel cancer.
+The results of this research will help us see if another bigger research study is worthwhile to test whether this diet can reduce complications from surgery.